comit/sonoff-bridge/MQTT-Overview.md

 Alternatively, if you're using a home automation system, there may be an Andriod/iOS app to link to your home automation.
 That's not covered in this how-to.

+## Troubleshooting

+### CONNECT FAILED
+    MQTT: CONNECT FAILED x.x.x.x:x, rc {code}.
+Retry in 10 seconds

+Status codes are mapped here http://pubsubclient.knolleary.net/api.html#state

+    -4: MQTT_CONNECTION_TIMEOUT - the server didn't respond within the keepalive time
+    -3: MQTT_CONNECTION_LOST - the network connection was broken
+    -2: MQTT_CONNECT_FAILED - the network connection failed
+    -1: MQTT_DISCONNECTED - the client is disconnected cleanly
+     0: MQTT_CONNECTED - the cient is connected
+     1: MQTT_CONNECT_BAD_PROTOCOL - the server doesn't support the requested version of MQTT
+     2: MQTT_CONNECT_BAD_CLIENT_ID - the server rejected the client identifier
+     3: MQTT_CONNECT_UNAVAILABLE - the server was unable to accept the connection
+     4: MQTT_CONNECT_BAD_CREDENTIALS - the username/password were rejected
+     5: MQTT_CONNECT_UNAUTHORIZED - the client was not authorized to connect